Divorce Lawyers in Pittsburgh, PA

 “I want to use my knowledge and experience to help families dealing with difficult situations.
 I can help them navigate the legal process while they focus on building a stronger family”

-Begin Economic Settlement Negotiations
+Begin Financial Settlement Negotiations

 While you and your spouse can fight for what you want in court, it is often better to negotiate a property settlement.
 Many couples are required or choose to utilize mediation to develop a property settlement.
 We do not provide mediation services, but we can explain the process.